 Grape seed oil has made its name as a healthy oil simply by being rich in vitamin E and being a polyunsaturated fat.
 But it isn’t the healthy oil that it has been chalked up to.
-Grape seed oil is extracted from grape seed, as the name would imply.
-It has become a way for wine makers to use up the bulk supply of grape seeds they are left with during the wine making process.
+Grape seed oil is extracted from the grape seed, as the name would imply.
+It has become a way for winemakers to use up the bulk supply of grape seeds they are left with during the winemaking process.
 The oil is extracted from the seeds using chemicals and high heat.
-Grape seed was originally considered healthy due to the high volume of nutrients found in the grape seed.
+The grape seed was originally considered healthy due to the high volume of nutrients found in the grape seed.
 The problem is, that all of those nutrients aren’t found in grape seed oil.
-The chemical processing causes the oil to lose the nutrients, including all of the antioxidant’s.
+The chemical processing causes the oil to lose the nutrients, including all of the antioxidants.
 Grape seed oil is composed of 10% saturated fat, 16% monounsaturated fat, and 70% polyunsaturated fat.
 Similar to other seed and vegetable oils, grape seed oil is high in omega-6 and low in beneficial nutrients.

-Soybean oil is extracted from soy beans by heating them and then chemicals are used to extract the oils.
-Soybean oil is very commonly found in processed, pre-package foods.
-Similar to other seed oils, the majority of nutrients than can be found in soybeans, will be lost by the end of the extraction process.
+Soybean oil is extracted from soybeans by heating them and then chemicals are used to extract the oils.
+Soybean oil is very commonly found in processed, pre-packaged foods.
+Similar to other seed oils, the majority of nutrients that can be found in soybeans will be lost by the end of the extraction process.
 Soybean oil has a high smoke point, making it appealing to those who are looking to cook at a higher temperature.
 It is also more on the affordable side from some other oil choices.
 These factors make it appealing to consumers, without considering what the oil really contains.

 Vegan Butter Substitutes

-The initial fear of what a vegan butter could contain are almost self-explanatory.
+The initial fear of what a vegan butter could contain is almost self-explanatory.
 It can’t be butter or dairy at all, so that pretty much takes “natural” out of the equation.
 Vegan butter substitutes can be found in many forms, a common one being good old margarine.
-While even margarine as a vegan supplement will need to be purchased as 100% dairy free, as most margarines still contain trace amount of dairy; most margarines are still made of extremely processed soybean oil and are hydrogenated.
+While even margarine as a vegan supplement will need to be purchased as 100% dairy free, as most margarine still contain a trace amount of dairy; most margarine is still made of extremely processed soybean oil and are hydrogenated.
 Just because it has a vegan label on it, doesn’t make this form of soybean oil any healthier than liquid soybean oil.
 It still has an extremely low nutritional value and is high in omega-6.
 Not to mention, the added processing that it has gone through to be used as margarine in a solid form.